hrydgard/ppsspp-site/docs/reference/key-bindings.md

 Lets you temporarily switch the function of the analog stick and the d-pad.
 This is useful for controllers with a limited amount of sticks or buttons.

+## RightAn.Left/Right/Up/Down

+These are controller bindings for the right analog stick.
+The PSP doesn't actually have one, but support for one can be added via [plugins](docs/reference/plugins).
+A few plugins are available currently.

 ## Hold

 From [the forums](https://github.com/hrydgard/ppsspp/pull/16293#issuecomment-1295237338):